Katherine A. Fitzgerald

-Katherine A. Fitzgerald is an Irish-born American molecular biologist and virologist.
+Katherine Anne Fitzgerald is an Irish-born American molecular biologist and virologist.
 She is a professor of medicine currently working in the Division of Infectious Disease at the University of Massachusetts Medical School.
 She is also the director of the Program in Innate Immunity.

 Education

 Fitzgerald received her B.Sc. degree in biochemistry in 1995 from University College Cork.
 She received her Ph.D. in 1999 from Trinity College Dublin, studying with Luke O'Neill.
 Following her Ph.D., she was postdoc at Trinity College Dublin until 2004 when she moved to the University of Massachusetts Medical School.

 Research

 Fitzgerald is known for her research in the field of innate immunity and the biology behind inflammatory responses in diseases.
 She conducts research on many aspects of innate immunity such as the molecular basis of pathogen recognition, the innate immunity to malaria, and the impact with diseases such as lupus or rheumatoid arthritis.
 In 2021, Fitzgerald published results on an antiviral option to block replication in SARS-CoV-2, the viral agent responsible for COVID-19.